Above Ground Pool Resource Center

-Installers can provide alternatives to removal such as decorative landscape berms
+- Installers can provide alternatives to removal such as decorative landscape berms

 All motors and pumps need to have proper 115V, 20 AMP GFCI service to the filter.
 All pumps use a 3’ NEMA L5-20R plus, commonly known as a “twist lock” safety plug.
-A qualified licensed electrician should perform any electrical work after the installation of the filter to ensure proper fit.
+A qualified licensed electrician should perform ALL electrical work after the installation of the filter to ensure proper fit.
 Running a filter on extension cords will void your warranty.
 Do not run your filter on an extension cord.
 Doing so will void any warranties on the pump.

 GUIDE TO WATER BONDING

 WHAT IS WATER BONDING?
 Bonding is defined as “The practice of intentionally electrically connecting all exposed metallic items not designed to carry electricity in a room, building or outside structure as protection from electricity.“

-	Simply put the primary purpose of bonding is to keep people and electricity separated.
+Simply put, the primary purpose of bonding is to keep people and electricity separated.
 Stray currents (or electrical gradients) can occur in a swimming pool.
 With every metal component, the pool water and your body are all conductive and will carry electricity in the right situation.
 A bonded pool balances the electrical pressure and keeps all currents flowing outward into a bonding wire or grid where they are safely disbursed.
 A licensed electrician should be contracted after the installation to properly bond your pool.
 DO NOT attempt to do any electrical work if you are not a licensed electrician.

 - Installers will look for easiest route to the pool that will lessen the damage to landscaping.
 However, many passes are made to complete excavation during your pool install.

 - We suggest raking black dirt over tire tracks and planting grass seed to repair any markings.